Zernach/gauntlet-ai-figna-frontend/README.md

 1. Start the backend server (in `gauntlet-ai-backend` directory)
 2. Start the frontend: `yarn start`
 3. Open in browser or mobile device
-4. Click "Continue with Google"
-5. Sign in with your Google account
+4. Sign in with your configured authentication provider
-6. Verify that:
+5. Verify that:
    - User profile appears
    - API calls work
    - WebSocket connection establishes